pedro-bitencourt/energy_simulations/README.md

 Inside each exercise folder, there is now a `results` folder for the final results, and a `temp` folder for the temporary files.
 4. Changed the logging configuration input.
+5. Added some visualization features to generate new graphs.

 ## Introduction